sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ## TL;DR key takeaways

-- If you like Angular, you should definitely take a look at NestJS: it leverages the same concepts, features and architecture but for Node.js backend development
+- If you like Angular, you should take a look at NestJS: it leverages the same concepts, features, and architecture but for Node.js backend development
 - Preparing a NestJS app for serverless deployment with Azure Functions can be done with just `nest add @nestjs/azure-func-http` and requires no changes to the existing structure
-- Nitro stack (= Angular + NestJS + Azure Serverless) allows you to build fullstack TypeScript apps in a consistent, robust and cost-efficient way
+- Nitro stack (= Angular + NestJS + Azure Serverless) allows you to build full-stack TypeScript apps in a consistent, robust and cost-efficient way

 Here is the final project [source code on GitHub](https://github.com/sinedied/catfacts).